 In addition, foreigners who are not only committed to enrolling in a course, but also those who are already enrolled, or even those who have already started the course, will be able to apply.

-And, as if that were not enough, it may also be extended for a second year if the foreigner proves that he/she is actively seeking employment or if there are previous employment relationships (in addition to the previous reasons: having failed the course or enrolling in a course which program is equal to two years).
+And, as if that were not enough, it may also be extended for a second year if the foreigner proves that he/she is actively seeking employment or if there are previous employment relationships (in addition to the previous reasons: having failed the course or enrolling in a course that is equal to two years).

 And while this is all good news, the arraigo socioformativo brings with it an important disadvantage.
 It introduces the requirement to submit the social integration report, which can make the process much more tedious.